 Read some of this site with them.

 Alongside this article there are tons of other posts on this site that will not only help you plan your own gap year, but work hard to address any concerns or worries that you or your parents may have too.
 Articles on solo female backpacker safety tips, how to deal with common scams or even what to do in medical emergencies abroad are all there not to scare anyone about the potential dangers that are out there, but to reassure and help you gain the knowledge you need to deal with any bad situation on the very small chance they do occur.
-By going through all this with your parents, you will go a long way to reassuring them that you will be fine.
+By going through all this with your parents and showing them you are as prepared as anyone can be, you will go a long way to reassuring them that you will be fine.

 Be realistic and talk about the safety aspects.

 Let’s be honest, your parents are going to be worried about your safety.
 It’s pretty much a given.
 And whilst it is important to downplay a lot of the crazy and paranoid safety concerns, it is also essential that you confront the genuine ones and talk realistically about them.